 Consider the following recommendations for designing successful online exams.

-- Design with the understanding that remote exams must be open-book and open-resource.
+Design with the understanding that remote exams must be open-book and open-resource.
 This means that students can consult textbooks, search online, read their notes, and so on while completing an exam.
 However, sites that provide tutoring, online translation, and paper-writing services are considered forms of unpermitted aid.